ajiwo/ratelimit/strategies/DATA_FORMAT.md

-# Strategy Data Format Documentation
+# Ratelimit Data Format Documentation

-This document describes the compact ASCII storage format used by each rate limiting strategy.
-All formats use a 2-character header for identification and versioning.
+This document describes the data format used by each rate limiting strategy.
+All formats use a 2-character header for identification and versioning, and `|` character as field separator.

 ## Header Format

 **Format:** `AB`
 - **A**: 1-digit hexadecimal strategy ID (see `strategies/config.go` lines 11-16)
 - **B**: 1-digit hexadecimal internal version of the data format

 ### Strategy ID Mapping